-- What happens to my LATN shares if I hold through business combination and shareholder vote?
+- What happened to my LATN shares if I held through business combination and shareholder vote?

-If you are a shareholder of Union Acquisition Corp.
-II (Nasdaq: LATN) and hold those shares through the closing of the business combination, your shares will convert to ownership of Procaps Group (Nasdaq: PROC) upon name and CUSIP change.
-As a shareholder, no action will have to be taken on your part to reflect these changes.
+If you were a shareholder of Union Acquisition Corp.
+II (Nasdaq: LATN) and held those shares through the closing of the business combination, your shares converted to ownership of Procaps Group (Nasdaq: PROC) upon name and CUSIP change.
+As a shareholder, no action was required on your part to reflect these changes.

 - Is Procaps Group public?
 Can I trade Procaps Group?

-Procaps Group will become a publicly traded company upon the completion of the definitive business combination agreement entered into on March 31, 2021 between Procaps Group and Union Acquisition Corp.
-II.
-Union Acquisition Corp.
-II trades on the Nasdaq exchange under the symbol “LATN”.
+Procaps Group became a publicly traded company upon the completion of the definitive business combination agreement entered into on March 31, 2021 between Procaps Group and Union Acquisition Corp.
+II and its ordinary shares began trading on the Nasdaq Global Market under the symbol “PROC” on September 30, 2021.

 - What is Procaps Group’s stock symbol?

-Upon the closing of the transaction, expected 3Q21, Procaps Group will trade on the Nasdaq exchange under the symbol “PROC”.
+Procaps Group trades on the Nasdaq exchange under the symbol “PROC”.

 - When was Procaps Group incorporated?